-The US and Soviet Union agreed in December 1943 that Korea was to become "free and independent" and that they would disarm the Japanese forces in Korea.
+The US and Soviet Union agreed in December 1943 that Korea was to become "free and independent" and that they would disarm the Japanese forces there.
 The Koreans had a resistance movement and claimed they could have handled the Japanese themselves.
-The Koreans had a government in exile in China, and in losing the war the Japanese would be pulling out of Korea as they would Burma and other lands they occupied.
+The Koreans had a government in exile in China, and it was expected that in losing the war the Japanese would be pulling out of Korea as they would other lands.

-The Roosevelt administration's decision to divide Korea with the Russians would have troublesome ramifications.
-The Truman administration was looking forward to turning Korea over to the Koreans.
-In May 1946, talks between the Russians and Washington regarding Korea's future broke down.
-The following May, the US demanded that elections be held in both zones for the creation of a government that united the country.
+In May 1946, talks between Moscow and Washington regarding Korea's future broke down.
+In May 1947 the US demanded that elections be held in both the US and Russian zones for the creation of a government that united the country.
 The US turned to the United Nations for help, and an overwhelming majority of the UN General Assembly agreed to general elections for the whole of Korea.

-In January 1948, the Russians refused the UN commission entry into its zone to prepare for nationwide elections.
-The UN General Assembly authorized elections in those areas where its commission members were allowed.
-The winners formed a National Assembly, and in July a new government was created, in Seoul.
-The Russians blamed the United States for imposing its will on the United Nations and on South Korea.
-They saw American capitalism and imperialism at work, and they countered with single slate elections in their zone.
-On 8 September 1948, the Russian zone was proclaimed as the Democratic People's Republic of Korea.
-Its premier was the former anti-Japanese guerrilla leader of considerable fame among the Koreans: Kim il-Sung.
+In January 1948, the Russians refused the UN commission entry into its zone (north of the 38th parallel) to prepare for nationwide elections.
+The UN General Assembly authorized elections in those areas where its commission members were allowed: south of the 38th parallel.
+In the South the winners formed a National Assembly, and in July a new government was created, in Seoul.
+Moscow described Washington as having imposed its will on both the UN and on South Korea.
+It spoke of American capitalism and imperialism at work, and it countered with elections in its zone different from the kind of elections the UN had offered: single slate elections with pro-Communist candidates.

 As for China, it emerged from World War II divided between Communist forces and government forces led by Chiang Kai-shek.
 The Communists held territory in northern China and had gained prestige and power among their fellow Chinese by fighting Japan's invasion.
 The Communists had something like two million men in militia units and another 900,000 or more in regular troop units.
-In 1946, civil war erupted Chiang's regime and the Communists.
+In 1946, civil war erupted between Chiang's regime and the Communists.
 The Truman administration helped the Chiang regime with two billion dollars worth of military aid, equipment and troop transport — but no troops.
-Corruption and inflation had many Chinese against the Chiang regime, and in the summer of 1949 Communist forces swept southward across the Yangzi River.
-With ease they entered Beijing, and in October, in his squeaky voice Mao Zedong announced the founding of the People's Republic.
+Corruption and inflation had turned many Chinese against the Chiang regime, and in the summer of 1949 Communist forces swept southward.
+With ease they entered Beijing, and in October, in his high-pitched voice, Mao Zedong announced the founding of the People's Republic of China.

 The US appealed again to the United Nations.
 The Soviet Union was demonstrating its frustration over the UN's refusal to seat the People's Republic of China and was away from its seat on the Security Council.
 Without the Soviet Union to cast its veto, the Security Council voted to defend the Republic of Korea — the only government in Korea that the UN recognized.
 Nineteen UN nations were to join the war alongside the United States under the aegis of the UN.